irgroup/datasets/iSearch/README.md

 - asdfasdf
 - asdfasdf

-## Research and Usecases
+## Own Research and Usecases

-Our own research and experiments with this data sets.
+@phschaer used this data set in two publication on the citation-based retrieval.

+- Zeljko Carevic and Philipp Schaer (2014).
+On the Connection Between Citation-based and Topical Relevance Ranking: Results of a Pretest using iSearch.
+[PDF](http://ceur-ws.org/Vol-1143/paper5.pdf)
+- Tamara Heck and Philipp Schaer (2012).
+Performing informetric analysis on information retrieval test collections: Preliminary experiments in the physics domain.
+[PDF](https://arxiv.org/abs/1306.1743)

 ## License Information